f5devcentral/f5-big-iq-onboarding/README.md

 Miscellaneous
 -------------

-- **LAB/POC only** - Disable SSL authentication for SSG or VE creation in VMware:
+- **LAB/POC only**: Disable SSL authentication for SSG or VE creation in VMware:

   ```
   echo >> /var/config/orchestrator/orchestrator.conf